rppicomidi/pico_usb_host_troubleshooting/README.md

 but the good ones are still over $100 US.
 This cost is hard to justify for a tool that you probably won't use very often.

-Thanks to the Raspberry Pi Pico or other similar RP2040 boards and the great work from the open source community, you can build your own USB sniffer for much less money.
+Thanks to the Raspberry Pi Pico or other similar RP2040 boards and to the great work from the open source community, you can build your own USB sniffer for much less money.
 It doesn't even have to be a dedicated tool.
 My packet sniffer is just my USB breakout board, 3 jumper wires, and a Raspberry Pi Pico.
 When I do not need the packet sniffer, I can use all the